Annecy vs Lucerne: Which Alpine Lake Town Is Better?

 Getting There

 Annecy: Geneva Airport (45 min), TGV from Paris (3h40).
-The station is 10 minutes' walk from the old town.
+The station sits a 10-minute walk from the old town.

 Crowds

-Lucerne: Tourist heavy year-round thanks to cruise ship-style tour groups.
+Lucerne: Tourist-heavy year-round thanks to cruise ship-style tour groups.
 The Chapel Bridge can feel like a bottleneck in peak season.

 Winner: Annecy.
 More space to spread out, fewer large tour groups.